Monday, December 1, 2025

 Water Level

-Water level is dependent upon seasonal variation in precipitation and snowmelt, or upon release rates of upstream dams.
+Water level is dependent on seasonal variation in precipitation and snowmelt, or on release rates of upstream dams.
 Combine the right water level with right streambed topography, and rapids will form.
+Too little water the rapids can be "boney".
+Too much water and the rapids "wash out".

 Gradient